Christmas comes around every year full of love, fun and so much potential – seemingly waiting to make up for any hard times the year has thrown at us.

-Keep reading for some of our top tips on how to stay positive this Christmas, so you can get ready for the rejuvenating Xmas you and your family deserve.
+Keep reading for twelve of our top tips on how to stay positive this Christmas, so you can get ready for the rejuvenating Yuletide that you and your family deserve.

 Whether it’s dreading the in-laws coming to stay, the ever-growing present-shopping list or flapping about the meal on the big day, stress can be very real at this time of the year – but there are ways to handle it.